dleurs/cqrs-kubernetes-nodejs/README.md

 CQRS is about <strong>separating reads and writes</strong>, thought having two separate databases.
 - The action of reading the database is called <strong>a query</strong>, equivalent in HTTP of a <strong>GET</strong> Request
-- The action of writing the database is called <strong>a command</strong>, equivalent in HTTP of a <strong>POST, PUT, DELETE and PATCH</strong>
+- The action of writing the database is called <strong>a command</strong>, equivalent in HTTP of a <strong>POST, PUT and DELETE</strong>

 CQRS is suitable for systems in which <strong>the number of writing and reading accesses differs greatly</strong>.
 With CQRS, read and write will <strong>scale independently</strong>.
 However, it adds a lot of complexity, and your data will be "eventual consistent" : the synchronisation between your read and write databases may extend the time to see the result of a write.